Evaluate the app

 GALILEO_PROJECT | The name of your Galileo project - this is preset to Multi-Agent Banking Chatbot |

-GALILEO_LOG_STREAM | The name of your Log stream - this is preset to Default Log Stream |
+GALILEO_LOG_STREAM | The name of your Log stream - this is preset to Default Log stream |

 GALILEO_CONSOLE_URL | Optional.
 The URL of your Galileo console for custom deployments.
 For the fre tier, you don’t need to set this. |